NINAnor/samtools/README.md

 # `samtools`

 `samtools` provides tools for dealing with data and databases within NINA.
-In special, it is intended to deal with the SAM (spatial and animal movement) database.
+In special, it is intended to deal with the SAM (spatial animal movement) database.

 ## Installation